-- the default amount will be payable on any acceleration of the maturity of your notes as described under "-Default Amount on Acceleration" below: - a business day for your notes will have the meaning described under "-Special Calculation Provisions-Business Day" below; and - a trading day for your notes will have the meaning described under "-Special Calculation Provisions-Trading Day" below.
+- the default amount will be payable on any acceleration of the maturity of your notes as described under "-Special Calculation Provisions" below; - anti-dilution provisions will apply to your notes as described under "-Anti-dilution Adjustments" below; - a business day for your notes will have the meaning described under "-Special Calculation Provisions" below; and - a trading day for your notes will have the meaning described under "-Special Calculation Provisions" below.

-Please note that the information about the issuance, issue date, issue price discounts or commissions and net proceeds to Royal Bank in the relevant pricing supplement relates only to the initial issuance and sale of your notes.
+Please note that the information about the settlement or pricing date, issue price discounts or commissions and net proceeds to Royal Bank in the relevant pricing supplement relates only to the initial issuance and sale of your notes.
 If you have purchased your notes in a market-making transaction after the initial issuance and sale, any such relevant information about the sale to you will be provided in a separate confirmation of sale.